 Haley Heller is attending The University of Florida in Gainesville on a swimming scholarship.
 There is news that a Category 5 hurricane is going to hit the area.
 She wants to be sure that her father is safe but he is not answering his phone.
 She makes the decision to go to find him, driving past the highway blockade just as the storm starts to hit.
 She enters the old family home, finding her father unconscious in the crawlspace beneath the house.
 As she tries to drag him free, she discovers there is an alligator in the crawlspace with them.
 As the floodwaters start rapidly rising, the crawlspace is flooded and they are surrounded by alligators.

-Alexandre Aja is a name that has appeared consistently on the genre horizon ever since his second film, the gore-drenched home invasion film High Tension (2003) made in his native France.
-Aja was brought to the US for the remake of The Hills Have Eyes (2006) and has remained there ever since with the likes of Mirrors (2008), the remake of Piranha (2010), Horns (2013), the non-genre thriller The 9th Life of Louis Drax (2016) and the subsequent cryogenic sleeper awakes film Oxygen (2021).
+Alexandre Aja is a director who has appeared consistently on the genre horizon ever since his second film, the gore-drenched home invasion film High Tension (2003) made in his native France.
+Aja was brought to the US for the remake of The Hills Have Eyes (2006) and has remained there ever since with the likes of Mirrors (2008), the remake of Piranha (2010), Horns (2013), the non-genre thriller The 9th Life of Louis Drax (2016) and Oxygen (2021) where a woman wakes up trapped inside a cryogenic capsule.
 Aja has also produced/written P2 (2007), the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).

 Aja claims that Crawl is based on a real-life story (although the publicity fails to give any details as to where and when this happened).
 As such, the film has the feel of one of those tv shows that retell incidents with people trapped in life-threatening real-life dramas.
-Even so there is the feel that the film has substantially inflated the dramatics of the basic survival story adding five supplemental deaths, as well as Barry Pepper conducting probability-defying feats such as resetting his broken leg and then hobbling around on it shortly afterwards, while surviving in action after one arm is bitten off.
+Even then there is the feeling that the film has substantially inflated the dramatics of the basic survival story adding five supplemental deaths, as well as Barry Pepper conducting probability-defying feats such as resetting his broken leg and then hobbling around on it shortly afterwards, while continuing on in action after one arm has been bitten off.